lisa-lumos/Redshift/01-intro.md

 ## Columnar storage
 An added advantage is that, since each block holds the same type of data, block data can use a compression scheme selected specifically for the column data type, further reducing disk space and I/O.

+## Workload management
+Amazon Redshift workload management (WLM) enables flexible management priorities within workloads so that short, fast-running queries don't get stuck in queues behind long-running queries.

+Though Manual WLM can be fine tuned over time to match your workload patterns, in most cases we discourage its use because its static nature can make it more difficult for you to adapt to changing workloads through the course of a day or over an extended period.